 You don’t have to be a cabinetmaker to build big, sturdy cabinets—especially if you build them in place.
 All you have to do is screw 2x2s to the wall and ceiling and then screw plywood panels to the 2x2s to form the top, bottom and sides of cabinet boxes.
-This approach is simple, fast and economical; the materials cost about $250.
+This approach is simple, fast and economical; the materials cost about $300.

-7. Wheelbarrow Hang-Up for the Garage
+Wheelbarrow hang-up for the garage

 Don’t waste precious floorspace on your wheelbarrow—hang it on the wall!
 Though special hardware is available at some home centres, you can easily build it yourself.
 Substitute a scrap of 1×4, a pair of mending plates and screw hooks that act as latches.
 Screw mending plates to the studs, then you can easily lock the wheelbarrow against the wall.

-8. Add Outlets to the Garage
+Add outlets to the garage

 Most electrical codes require just one outlet in the garage.
 And that’s just what most builders give you—one measly outlet for all your tools and toys.
 If you have open studs, you can easily run wire and add outlets as long as you follow a few basic rules.
 If your walls are covered, you don’t have to cut into them to run wires.
 Instead, you can mount metal or plastic wiring channels and outlet boxes right on the wall.

-10. Keep Ladders out of the Way
+Keep ladders out of the way

 Hang ladders from the ceiling so they don’t hog prime storage space in your garage.
 The rollers on this simple carriage let you easily slide in one end of the ladder, then the other.
 The materials you’ll need cost about $20 at home centres.
 First, build braces with PVC conduit and wood.
 Next, fasten the corner braces to ceiling joists with 2-inch lag screws.
 Secure the ladder with an elastic cord so it can’t roll out and fall.

 Whether you need more storage space or more work space, the ultimate solution for a too-small garage is an addition.
 In many cases, you can knock out a section of garage wall.
 Install a header to support the weight of the roof, and build a large “bump-out.”
 It’s easier than you might think to build a 5 ft. x 12 ft. bump-out without adding a full concrete foundation.